top of page

 My background is in user experience, health informatics, and psychology.
 I have an in-depth understanding of qualitative research methods and experience working with various stakeholders.

-The area of research I'm interested in is health technology, how people use and interact with technology, and how we can improve technology to better fit existing workflows and needs.
+I'm interested in research related to health technology, how people use and interact with technology, and how we can improve technology to better fit existing workflows and needs.
 Through research and design, my goal is to improve the health and wellbeing of individuals and communities.

 Education